 - Games involving two teams who didn’t sign up.
 Check with their own streaming service, if they have one.

 - The EFL Cup, traditionally known as the League Cup, now (sadly) known as the Carabao Cup for sponsorship reasons.

 - The Checkatrade Trophy, which, really, nobody gives a crap about anyway.

 - The EFL Playoffs, which are on regular television.
 Stay tuned.

 - Any game picked up by the EFL’s international broadcast partners, which in the US is …

-Just before the season started, ESPN announced that it is showing EFL games, mainly through its online service, ESPN3 — and mainly from the Championship.
+ESPN+ is good mainly for games from the Championship.
 If a game goes international for broadcast, then it’s not on iFollow.
 You follow?